ChewKeanHo/Template/Angular/README.md

 ## PWA Web Manifest

-By default, the workspace engine prepares and generates the `manifest.webmanifest` file dynamically via the 2-steps operation using the `services/app/metadata.ts` data.
+By default, the workspace engine prepares and generates the `assets/manifest.webmanifest` file dynamically in the Stage-1 execution.

+It generally uses `services/app/Metadata.ts` data for dynamic configurations.